Offshore for Us citizens

 There is a lot to consider.

 It wasn’t just for tax reasons, either.
-I didn’t think it was fair to be hounded and held accountable to all of these rules and laws, even if I wasn’t living in the United States.
+I didn’t think it was fair to be hounded and held accountable for all of these rules and laws, even if I wasn’t living in the United States.

-It was an emotional burden because I wanted to be compliant and it was such a pain to keep track of all the bank accounts, businesses, investments and so on.
+It was an emotional burden because I wanted to be compliant and it was such a pain to keep track of all the bank accounts, businesses, investments, and so on.
 So, I finally took the plunge.

 It was a liberating experience and the best choice for me at that time, and to this day.

 But what about you?

 If you want the benefits of obtaining a second passport as a US citizen, there are two basic approaches:

 “I make $5 million and I want to keep every penny of it.
 The compliance sounds ridiculous and I definitely don’t want to be under anyone’s thumb.”